jzhao0802/palab/functions/extreme_values.md

     * Input file where the user can provide their own thresholds for capping numerical variables or a flag indicating that a variable should not be capped.
 For all other numerical variables not listed in this file then the value of that variable at the `pth` percentile will be used to cap the variable.
     * First column: _Variable_, the name of the variable.
     * Second column: _Thrsh_, a numerical value which represents a user-defined threshold at which the variable should be capped.
 A flag of "N" indicates that the variable should not be capped.
+    * Third column: _MinThrsh_, a numerical value which represents a user-defined threshold that should be the new lower bound of the variable.
     * Example file: [ex_val_thrsh.csv](./example_metadata_files/ex_val_thrsh.csv)
 * `output`
   * Name of the output file(s).
 This might need to be postfixed with function specific names, see Output section.